Business Travel Expenses vs. Commuting Expenses - What's Deductible?

 Commuting expenses are called "daily travel expenses," and these are not usually deductible as business expenses.
 One exception is daily travel to and from a "temporary workstation outside the metropolitan area where you live."
 For example, if you live in Davenport, Iowa, and you drive every day to Cedar Rapids, Iowa (80 miles) every day, you might be able to deduct this driving expense.
 But be aware that the term "metropolitan area" might be questionable.
 The term "temporary" is generally accepted by the IRS as lasting a year or less.

-Here's an example: In one Tax Court case, a self-employed individual who traveled each day from home to temporary work sites up to 96 miles away, and back home each night.
+Here's an example: In one Tax Court case, a self-employed business owner traveled each day from home to temporary work sites up to 96 miles away, and back home each night.
 That's a long commute, but it's still commuting, not traveling.
 The Tax Court said that the worker's home and the temporary work sites were all within the general metropolitan area of a large Midwestern city, so the trips were commuting.

 What Qualifies as a Travel Expense?